reab5555/Movies-Recommender-Autoencoder/README.md

 ## Autoencoder Models

-An Autoencoder is a type of artificial neural network used to learn efficient codings of input data.
+An Autoencoder is a type of artificial neural network used to learn efficient latent features of input data.
 The network consists of two main parts:
 - **Encoder**: Compresses the input into a latent-space representation.
 - **Decoder**: Reconstructs the input from the latent space.